wengandrew/fast-formation/README.md

 #### Set up input/output folders

-Modify `paths.yaml` to point to your local paths.
+To tell the source code where you are keeping your raw data files, modify `paths.yaml` to point to your local paths.
 For example:

 ```